15+ min read

-I then proceed to scrutinize the latest quarterly and annual reports, where I can quickly learn what I need to know and develop a list of key questions I want answered.
+I then proceed to scrutinize the latest quarterly and annual reports, where I can quickly learn what I need to know and develop a list of key questions I want to be answered.
 By using AlphaSense, I can perform this step easily with AlphaSense’s Blackline feature.
 This allows me to compare the 10K or 10Q with the previous reports for any meaningful changes.

-After I’ve set alerts and completed some initial fact gathering and questions, I’m ready to begin a series of searches.
+After I’ve set alerts and completed some initial fact-gathering and questions, I’m ready to begin a series of searches.

 Armed with my key questions, I use AlphaSense to quickly find answers through basic keyword search across a vast library of content.

-I read that one recent issue PARF faces is the performance of their molded plastics subsidiary.
+I read that one recent issue PARF faces are the performance of their molded plastics subsidiary.
 In their 10K for FY2017, they noted that one customer decided to switch suppliers, and PARF lost a connected revenue stream.

 I then proceed to search for other mentions of the subsidiary in order to understand whether this is a trend and something that has happened before.
 I can sort the results by relevance score, which helps me prioritize filings where the company mentioned the keyword more frequently.